 Our PE topics this term are Cricket, Rounders and Athletics.
 Our PE days are Monday’s and Thursday’s.
 Please have your kit on these days and ensure that it is weather appropriate – we will go outside as much as we can!

 Our learning is based around using technology safely which will tie in with our PSHE.

 Katya, Charlie, Hayden, Gabriel, Harry D, Lily

-Children will be set Matheltics tasks each week and from January, children will also be sent home with an arithmetic paper each week.
-These will be set on a Wednesday, with an expectation that these will be completed (and brought into school) the following Wednesday.
+Children will be set Matheltics tasks each week.
+These will be set on a Wednesday with an expectation that these will be completed (and brought into school) the following Wednesday.
+Children will also be sent home with an arithmetic paper each week on a Monday; these are due in on Thursday of that week.
 It is important that children continue to learn and consolidate their knowledge of multiplication and division facts.

 In terms of reading, the children should be reading 5 times a week for a minimum of 10 minutes a time.
 We encourage children to read with their parents or trusted adult to ensure that their reading is accurate.
 Please ask children questions about the text they have been reading – this will help them so much!
 Please sign their homework diary each time they read.